saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 #### AppBridge

-This optional section configures a secondary "patch through" bridge that is connected to the primary EdgeVPN bridge in a configuration where the EdgeVPN node runs an endpoint with its own IP address
+This optional section configures a secondary "patch through" bridge that is connected to the primary bridge in a configuration where the node runs an endpoint with its own IP address

 * _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
 Possible values: True, False (default)